What is a Harp Guitar?

 As you can see, it is actually just another form of American lyre guitar.

-Definition 13.
+Definition 14.
 Harp Guitar (Global).
-Similar to Definition 9, which gave us many specific historical examples, this is our modern organological "type term" – a newly-created retronym to cover the entire family of “true harp guitars.”
+Similar to Definition 10, which gave us many specific historical examples, this is our modern organological "type term" – a newly-created retronym to cover the entire family of “true harp guitars.”
 Defined as: A guitar, in any of its accepted forms, with any number of additional unstopped strings that can accommodate individual plucking.
 These instruments, a separate and distinct category within the guitar family, are those most commonly and popularly referred to today as harp guitars.
 In this case (whatever the original intent of the use in the hybrid name), the word "harp" is now a specific reference to the unstopped open strings, and is not specifically a reference to the tone, pitch range, volume, silhouette similarity, construction, floor-standing ability, nor any other alleged "harp-like" properties.
 To qualify in this category, an instrument must have at least one unfretted string lying off the main fretboard.
 NOTE 9 Further, the unfretted strings – whether they were intended for playing or only sympathetic vibration – can be, and typically are, played as an open string.
 Beyond that, literally almost anything goes.
 Undoubtedly, the most common configuration is a series of from 1 to 12 sub-bass strings adjacent to the main neck’s low string (ex: Gibson, Knutsen/Dyer, Schrammel guitars).
 Less common varieties feature super-treble strings on the opposite side of the sub-bass strings (Knutsen, Sullivan/Elliott-style), sub-bass strings on both sides of the neck (Altpeter), or chord-group, melodic, or other non-bass strings only (Knutsen "zither harp guitar," Meulle-Stef tzouraharp).
 NOTE 10 Additional styles of true harp guitars include Manzer’s "Picasso" guitar and new creations by luthiers Fred Carlson and William Eaton.
 The earliest surviving specimen of what I would consider a true harp guitar that I am aware of is a 10-course French instrument built by Deleplanque in 1782 (rather than the earlier Naderman bissex; see Hybrids below) – though possible "theorboed guitars" made a brief appearance over a hundred years earlier.
-NOTE 11
+NOTE 11 This is the definition now included in The Grove Dictionary of Musical Instruments Second Edition.

 Definition Appendix: Portmanteau Terms.
 Similarly problematic for Organology are instruments which were named by the inventors with a shortened “compound name” combining “guitar” and “harp.”
 As the last syllable of “guitar” forms or approximates the first syllable of “harp,” many obviously thought it a catchy new name for their specific new inventions.
 The confusion here is that, again, some are true harp guitars, some are not.
 Additionally, the terms are not exact literal translations – so while clearly meant to be equivalent to “harp-guitar” in connotation, they are not precisely “true definitions” or nomenclature examples, though they are undoubtedly part of the history of the instruments and the terminology.
 Specific examples include: